Circular dichroism in high-order harmonic generation: Heralding topological phases and transitions in Chern insulators: Introduction

-In this work, we push this idea to a natural culmination and show that the circular dichroism of the HHG can be used as a signature of the topological phase transition in 2D materials, such as the paradigmatic Haldane model (HM)~\cite{Haldane1988} -- illustrated in Fig.~\ref{figure1}.~We derive, verify and apply the theory of HHG driven by both linearly and circularly polarized light in a two-band model, fully including the effects of the Berry curvature and its associated connection.~We characterize and analyze the HHG spectrum: the intra- and inter-band contributions.
-Furthermore, our theoretical conclusions are invariant with respect to both the electromagnetic and the Bloch wavefunction gauges (see the Supplementary Material (SM)) and we use separate Bloch-gauge charts of the Brillouin zone (BZ), as required in topological phases~\cite{Kohmoto1985}, where no continuous single-gauge charts exist, to deal with the discontinuity/singularity of dipole and Berry connection for the numerical calculations of HHG~(see section 4 in SM).
-We perform a saddle-point analysis, in which the semi-classical electron-hole pair trajectories include the phases of transition dipole moments to assure the full gauge invariance and the Berry curvatures (in contrast to Ref.~\cite{Yang2013}).
+Interestingly, Tran {\it et al.}~\cite{Tran2017} considered Chern insulators in {an} ultra-cold atom system in circularly shaken lattices, corresponding to impinging a circularly polarized driver.~They demonstrated that the depletion rates corresponding to {left- and right-polarized drivers show} dependence on the orientation of the circular shaking.~This~{\it circular dichroism} was then directly related to the topological invariant, the so-called Chern number.
+The latter was recently measured in a cold atom experiment~\cite{Asteria_2018}.
+In this work we show that the circular dichroism produced with HHG can be used to herald the topological phase transition in a 2D topological Chern insulator material, {analogous} to its role in magnetic materials~\cite{Zhang2018}.
+We demonstrate this in detail for the paradigmatic Haldane model (HM, illustrated in Fig.~\ref{figure1})~\cite{Haldane1988}.~We derive, verify and apply the theory of HHG driven by both linearly and circularly polarized light in a two-band model, fully including the effects of the Berry curvature and its associated connection.
+We characterize and analyze the HHG spectrum, via both the intra- and inter-band contributions, and using both numerical and analytical approaches.